 Why Move to Mandalay?

-Mandalay is a wonderful park home community with an abundance to offer its residents and guests.
+Mandalay is a wonderful park home development with an abundance to offer its residents and guests.
 If you are keen to move out to the heart of Cambridgeshire, or are simply keen to explore the East as much as possible, it is a superb starting point and home base.
 It is well-linked to public roads and facilities, and as you can see, there are endless options for walks, retreats and days out.